Each November, we honor and remember those touched by lung cancer as part of Lung Cancer Awareness month.

 Lung cancer statistics in the U.S. are daunting.
 It is the number one cancer death in this country and more men and women die from lung cancer than colon, prostate and breast cancer combined.
 Despite the unsettling numbers, a lung cancer diagnosis does not have to be an automatic death sentence.

 Lung cancer is much more treatable if caught at an early stage.
-If you identify with any of the known risk factors for this disease, I strongly urge you to get screened.
-There are 160,000 new cases of lung cancer each year in the U.S., however a majority of them are diagnosed at a late stage when the cancer may not be curable.
+If you identify with any of the known risk factors for this disease, screening for lung cancer is a consideration.
+There are 228,000 new cases of lung cancer each year in the U.S., however a majority of them are diagnosed at a late stage when the cancer may not be curable.
 Do not wait for symptoms to appear — they often develop when the disease has reached late-stage.
 If you believe you’re at high risk, I invite you to complete our High Risk Assessment Form or call 1-800-ROSWELL for more information.

 Please also keep in mind that lung cancer is not limited to just one disease.
 The most common classification divides lung cancer into either non-small cell or small cell.
 We currently understand that lung cancer is comprised of different types depending on a patient's genetic profile, enabling us to better personalize his or her treatment.
 Every patient and every case is different, making different types of treatment necessary.
-As I noted in a previous Roswell Park Cancer Talk blog post, we have found that “one size fits all” treatment doesn’t necessarily work for all types of lung cancer, leading to our encouraging progress in the fields of targeted therapy and personalized medicine.
+At Roswell Park, we have found that “one size fits all” treatment doesn’t necessarily work for all types of lung cancer, leading to our encouraging progress in the fields of targeted therapy and personalized medicine.

 3. I already have lung cancer so I might as well continue smoking.